asd-xiv/serverless-universal-packer/README.md

 > Serverless plugin for custom packaging using bash scripts.

-- 🛠️ **Flexibility**: Don't rely on the existence of specialized plugins interfacing bundler X. Easily pivot when a different, better builder comes out.
+- 🛠️ **Flexibility**: Don't rely on the existence of specialized plugins interfacing bundler X. Easily pivot when a different and better suited for your needs builder comes out.
 - 🔁 **Stay Updated**: Keep dependencies updated without waiting for plugin updates.
 - 🟩 **Low complexity**: Specialized plugins mostly just proxy to the